ProteinGym/proteingym-base/README.md

 atom_type = ds.structure.atom_site.id
 ```
 > [!TIP]
 > You can also load each backend: i.e., "records", "structure" or "msa" separately.
-The backends of pg2_dataset deal with various data formatS: `csv`, `cif`, etc... which can be extended by inheriting `Dataset` from [dataset.py](src/pg2_dataset/dataset.py).
+The backends of pg2_dataset deal with various data formats: `csv`, `cif`, etc... which can be extended by inheriting `Dataset` from [dataset.py](src/pg2_dataset/dataset.py).

 ### load records dataset